fjcorona/spring-boot-user-endpoint/GUIDE.md

 )
 ```

-We can check it with the following screenshot of the log, where we can see how the table is created using ___Hibernate___
+We can check it with the following screenshot of the log, where we can see how the table is created using ___Hibernate___.

-Remember we can see it due to `spring.jpa.show-sql` and `spring.jpa.show-sql` has been set as _true_.
+Remember we can see it due to `spring.jpa.show-sql` and `spring.jpa.properties.hibernate.format_sql` has been set as _true_.

 ![create-hibernate](pictures/database/create-hibernate.png)